-1. Audit Monitoring Table  🛣
+1. Audit Monitoring Table 🗓 🖼

-Audit Finding & Recommendation Priority Management Response Management Update "Dry weather overflows" performance measure During our testing of the dry weather overflows performance measure, we identified several incorrectly classified events in the underlying data supporting the result of this measure.
-Sixteen service requests did not meet the definition of a "dry weather sewerage overflow" event in terms of the DIA's definition of a "dry weather sewerage overflow" event, however, they were excluded from the population on which the reported result was calculated.
-We recommend the District Council implements a robust review process of the underlying data supporting the reported results for this measure to ensure accurate reporting of events meeting the DIA definition.
-Necessary Dec 2021 The process used to monitor the dry weather overflows was consistent with previous years and was found to comply with mandatory requirements.
+2020-2021 ANNUAL REPORT Audit Finding & Recommendation Priority Management Response Management Update "Dry weather overflows" performance measure During our testing of the dry weather overflows performance measure, we identified several incorrectly classified events in the underlying data supporting the result of this measure.
+Sixteen service requests did not meet the definition of a "dry weather sewerage overflow" event in terms of the DIA guidance.
+Further to this, we noted 15 service requests that did meet the DIA's definition of a "dry weather sewerage overflow" event, however, they were excluded from the population on which the reported result was calculated.
+We recommend the District Council implements a robust review process of the underlying data supporting the reported results for this measure to ensure accurate reporting of events meeting the DIA definition. , The process used to monitor the dry weather overflows was consistent with previous years and was found to comply with mandatory requirements.
 The service requests for dry weather overflows are classified on receipt of the service request based on the information supplied by the customer.
 However, the final classification is based on the maintenance database which captures the actual contractor's classification on visiting the site.
 This is regarded as the most accurate and is aligned with the service request to maintain the audit trail.
 As an improvement initiative, we request that the Audit exit process enables the audit team to meet with the key staff to work through the issues intended to be included in the Report to the Council.
 This will enable any issues to be addressed, discussed and/or clarified in a timely manner.
 The new Three Waters Contract commenced 1 July 2021.
 This has resulted in a change of process and we are currently working with Tauranga City Council and the contractor to confirm the process and validate results.
-August 2022 Update Received the year end results from 3 Waters Contract team on i July 2022.
-This information is to be reviewed and results include in the Annual Report.
+August 2022 Update Received the year end results from 3 Waters Contract team on 19 July 2022.
+This information is to be reviewed and results included in the Annual Report.
 June 2022 Update Reporting currently being developed by 3 Waters Contract team.
-This we be available to Council to review by the end of May 2022.
-March 2022 Update Continuing to work with Tauranga City Council and the new contractor identify process and create reports to show results.
+This will be available to Council to review by the end of May 2022.
+March 2022 Update Continuing to work with Tauranga City Council and the new contractor to identify process and create reports to show results.